-This year the overshoot day arrived early, from 29 July the Earth is sold out.
-We have entirely consumed the resources that our planet makes available throughout the year.
+Due to Coronavirus, it is still too early to tell data for 2020.
+Last year the overshoot day arrived early, from 29 July the Earth was sold out.
+We had entirely consumed the resources that our planet makes available throughout the year.
 In particular: food, fiber, occupied space, and CO2 absorption.

 But how did we get to this unsustainable situation?